jtabalon/the_rust_book/06_enums/README.md

 You automatically get a constructor function defined as a result of defining an enum.

-Another advantage verseus structs: Each variant can have different types and amounts of associated data.
+Another advantage versus structs: Each variant can have different types and amounts of associated data.

 ``` rust
 fn main() {